JC Chats: Living life out of hotels

 5 It’s generally pretty hard to sleep.

 I used to be good at hotel sleeping.
 Lately I’ve become useless.
 There is always some tiny red light in the room, loud air conditioning or rubbish curtains.
+I know I just complained about loud air conditioning but I remember one time, I visited a hotel that didn’t have any A/C. Well, they did, but it wasn’t working properly.
+I went to complain so they called an Air Conditioning Repair guy out and he managed to fix it.
+I still slept badly though!
 And don’t get me started on the rooms which don’t have plug sockets by the bed so I have to cross a cavernous room just to turn off an alarm.
 Hotel beds can be comfy but they will just never be the same as actually sleeping in your own lovely bedroom.

 6 Coming home again is just oh so sweet.